h0ldhaven/h0ldhaven/README.md

 # 👋 Hello and welcome to my GitHub page. !

-✅ Certified Application Designer and Developer, RNCP-31678 qualification.
+🎓 Certified Application Designer and Developer, RNCP-31678 qualification (license).

-🎓 CDA (Application Designer and Developer) license.

 😍 Passionate about coding and video games.